bradhamson/English-Ivy-Ideal-Habitat-Suitability-Analysis/README.rst

 * QGIS Desktop 2.8.1
 * Python 2.7

+The data management and analysis processess have been completly automated using Python and are typically completed in **less than sixty seconds.**

+`Details about the scripts can be found here <https://github.com/bradhamson/English-Ivy-Ideal-Habitat-Suitability-Analysis/tree/master/scripts>`_

 Data was collected from a variety of sources to create the necessary surfaces to perform this analysis.
 These include the MD state government, USGS, and the Baltimore city government.